Ochieng23/Rahisisha-backend/README.md

 -Setup the database by running rails db:create and rails -db:migrate.
 -Start the server by running rails s.

-# Usage

-Access the API endpoints using the base URL http://localhost:3000/.

 # Routes
 POST